dftfeDevelopers/install_DFTFE/README.md

 DFT-FE is built in real and cplx versions, depending on whether you want to enable k-points (implemented in the cplx version only).

-An example batch script running GPU-enabled DFT-FE on 1 nodes is given below:
+An example PBS job submission script running GPU-enabled DFT-FE on 1 nodes is given below after copying the appropriate:

     #!/bin/bash -l
     #PBS -l select=1:system=polaris